3 Timeless Lessons from The Richest Man in Babylon

 Long-Term Disability Insurance

-Long-term disability (LTD) insurance has a similar concept to short-term disability; it's just that the protection lasts much longer.
+Long-term disability (LTD) insurance has a similar concept to short-term disability.
+The only difference is that the protection lasts much longer.

-You can determine how long you want your benefit period to be based on your state.
-You can choose a set number of years (like 2, 5, or 10 years), or coverage that lasts until retirement age, "to age 67".
+You can choose how long you want your benefit period to be.
+Depending on your state, it can either be a set number of years ( 2, 5, or 10 years) or a coverage that lasts until retirement age, "to age 67."

-These terms define your policy and the criteria of being disabled.
+These terms define your LTD policy and the criteria for being disabled.

-• Own Occupation means a person is considered disabled and can receive benefits if they can’t perform their specific career job.
-Even though they may be able to work in another field.
+• Own Occupation: A person is considered disabled and eligible for benefits if they are unable to perform their specific job, even if they can work in another field.

 The Bottom Line